 Solitary confinement is a generic term used to describe a form of segregation or isolation in which people are held in total or near-total isolation.
 Solitary confinement has historically been used to control and discipline detainees in a variety of settings, including federal and state prisons, local jails, and immigration and national security detention facilities.
 Unlike incarcerated prisoners, immigration and national security detainees are held not as punishment for a crime but as a preventive measure.
 Indeed, it is unlikely that these detainees will ever be charged with a crime.

 On December 9, 2014, the U.S. Senate Select Committee on Intelligence released the executive summary, findings, and conclusions of its 6,700-page report on the CIA’s post-9/11 torture program.
-This report analyzes evidence of medical complicity in the 500-page executive summary.
-Based on PHR’s detailed review, health professionals who participated in the CIA torture program violated core ethical principles common to all healing professions.
+This detailed review of the 500-page executive summary analyzes evidence of medical complicity in torture and shows how health professionals who participated in the CIA torture program violated core ethical principles common to all healing professions.

 The Senate torture report documents the abuses that followed the development of a comprehensive program of detainee torture by CIA personnel with the help of psychologists James Mitchell and Bruce Jessen.
 This briefing paper, based on the Senate torture report, analyzes the operational goal of Mitchell and Jessen and its effect in destroying human beings using methods and practices long recognized as torture.